 On-Going Interconnecting Customer Time Frame Compliance

-A request from the Company to an Interconnecting Customer for information or signature will allow the greater of 15 Business Days or half the allotted time within the step for the Interconnecting Customer to respond.
-In the event that an Interconnecting Customer misses a deadline under the Time Frames outlined above, the Company shall notify the Interconnecting Customer via email of the missed deadline and that the Interconnecting Customer will be given 10 Business Days to cure the failure to meet the Time Frame obligation or request an extension.
+A request from the Company to an Interconnecting Customer for information will allow the greater of 15 Business Days or half the allotted time within the step for the Interconnecting Customer to respond.
+A request from the Company to an Interconnecting Customer for a signature for any study agreement (i.e., Supplemental Review, Impact Study, or Detailed Study) will allow 15 Business Days for the Interconnecting Customer to respond.
+In the event that an Interconnecting Customer misses a deadline under the time allotted above, the Company shall notify the Interconnecting Customer via email of the missed deadline and that the Interconnecting Customer will be given 10 Business Days to cure the failure or request an extension.
 If the Interconnecting Customer requests an extension, he/she will be granted one extension equal to the length of the Time Frame for that step of the Interconnection Application or Facility construction process.
 Additionally, for non-solar Facilities, additional extensions for cause will be allowed pursuant to a mutual agreement between the Company and the Interconnecting Customer.

 The following provisions regarding Time Frame extensions are solely applicable to Solar Facilities.

-The Interconnecting Customer may request an additional extension period of 30 Business Days if the Interconnecting Customer cannot meet a request for information related to the engineering studies and reviews being performed by the Company within the relevant Time Frame because the information requested is held by a third party (i.e., equipment manufacturer) and such information cannot be obtained by the Interconnecting Customer despite reasonable efforts to do so.
-The Interconnecting Customer may request such an extension up to two times prior to the Company’s provision of an Interconnection Service Agreement to the Interconnecting Customer or prior to the completion of the Detailed Study if the Interconnecting Customer elected to accelerate execution of the Interconnection Service Agreement pursuant to Section 3.4(e).
-There shall be no additional fee for an extension under this provision.Once during the interconnection process, an Interconnecting Customer seeking to interconnect a Solar Facility may request an additional extension period of six months for legal challenges related to the Facility.
+a) The Interconnecting Customer may request an additional extension period of 30 Business Days if the Interconnecting Customer cannot meet a request for information related to the engineering studies and reviews being performed by the Company within the relevant Time Frame because the information requested is held by a third party (i.e., equipment manufacturer) and such information cannot be obtained by the Interconnecting Customer despite reasonable efforts to do so.
+The Interconnecting Customer may request such an extension up to two times prior to the Company’s provision of an Interconnection Service Agreement to the Interconnecting Customer or prior to the completion of the Detailed Study if the Interconnecting Customer elected to accelerate execution of the Interconnection Service Agreement pursuant to Section 3.4(g).
+There shall be no additional fee for an extension under this provision.b)_ Once during the interconnection process, an Interconnecting Customer seeking to interconnect a Solar Facility may request an additional extension period of six months for legal challenges related to the Facility.
 The Interconnecting Customer shall submit a Certification that a governmental permit or approval for the Facility is subject to a pending legal challenge prior to the Time Frame deadline or during the initial Time Frame extension period described above.
 This additional extension period for legal challenges terminates at the end of the legal challenge or six months after the first day of this additional extension period, whichever comes first.
 There shall be no additional fee for an extension under this provision.

-Once during the interconnection process, an Interconnecting Customer of a Public Facility seeking to interconnect a Solar Facility may request an additional extension period of six months by certifying to the Company that one or more of the following situations exists: (1) a town meeting vote is required for the Public Facility; (2) special legislation is required in relation to the Public Facility; or (3) any approval for the Public Facility is necessary under Article 97 of the Massachusetts Constitution.
+c) Once during the interconnection process, an Interconnecting Customer of a Public Facility seeking to interconnect a Solar Facility may request an additional extension period of six months by certifying to the Company that one or more of the following situations exists: (1) a town meeting vote is required for the Public Facility; (2) special legislation is required in relation to the Public Facility; or (3) any approval for the Public Facility is necessary under Article 97 of the Massachusetts Constitution.
 The additional extension period for Public Facilities shall terminate at the end of the governmental process specified above or six months after the first day of the additional extension period for Public Facilities, whichever comes first.
 There shall be no additional fee for an extension under this provision.
 Pursuant to this provision, Certification shall consist of a written statement based on knowledge, information, and belief that the relevant claims are true.